daniel-muthukrishna/FitELP/docs/index.rst

-The code is currently still in development, and there may be many issues present.
+.. note:: The code is currently still in development, and there may be many issues present.
 Contact the authors for assistance.

 .. toctree::